appvision-gmbh/json2typescript/README.md

 When deserializing an object containing the discriminator property, json2typescript will attempt to automatically instantiate the correct type (by comparing the value of the discriminator property with the registered classes).

 The default is `false`.

+> Note: At the end of this document you may find an example on how to use the discriminator feature.

 #### Discriminator property name